 Services can still be offered to children as 'children in need' even if they are not in need of protection, so registration is not necessary to make sure a family gets help.
-However, if you believe that a child remains at risk but is not registered, you should record your dissent at the Child Protection Case Conference and discuss this with your line manager, who can ensure this is taken up with the Head of the Social Work service.
+However, if you believe that a child remains at risk but is not registered, you should record your dissent at the Child Protection Planning Meeting and discuss this with your line manager, who can ensure this is taken up with the Chair and the Chief Social Work Officer.
 You should also continue to monitor the situation and ensure that you record any further incidents or concerns, and make a further child protection referral to Social Work if necessary.